AguirreAntolinez/PS_Repo/README.md

 # Problem Set Template Repository for Big Data and Machine Learning for Applied Economics

-This is the template repository for the problem sets.
+This is the repository for the problem set 1: precting income, by gruop 8.

+Integrants gruop: John Esteban Lodoño, William Alexander Aguirre.

 The repo should contain at least four folders: